The Complete 35-Point Home Winterization Checklist To Get Your Home Ready For Winter

 Interior winterization

 The weather outside is getting frightful … so keep it out there!
 Guard against chilly drafts by checking that doors and windows are properly sealed.
 The U.S. Department of Energy recommends holding a lit incense stick near closed windows and doors.
 If the smoke wavers, you’ve got a gap that will let warm air out and cold air in.
-Use weatherstripping or caulk to seal up the area.
+Install weatherstripping or use caulk to seal up doors and windows.

 You may also want to consider insulating your electrical outlets, especially those located on exterior walls.
 Foam sealers can often help reduce airflow around outlets and switches.
 For additional measures, you can also caulk around outlet edges.